cmay20/cmay20/README.md

 # Hi there, I'm Colin 👋🏻

-I am a Junior at Carnegie Mellon University studying Information Systems and Computer Science.
-This past summer I interned on Omnicell's Software Quality team where I learned software testing with embedded, robotic systems and implemented custom software automation for the betterment of medication management and patient safety.
+I am a Senior at Carnegie Mellon University studying Information Systems and Computer Science.
+This past summer, I interned at Apple Information Security as a software engineering intern.
+Previously, I interned on Omnicell's Software Quality team where I learned software testing with embedded, robotic systems and implemented custom software automation for the betterment of medication management and patient safety.
 In 2021, I interned at the Software Engineering
 Institute (SEI) and learned best practices in DevSecOps, Code Quality Testing, and Software Development.
 Previously, I worked as a Sensei at CodeNinjas where I helped teach young coders about the exciting world of computer science!